am-niz/city_explorer_app_fastapi/README.md

 ```

 ## Usage
-After running the application, you can access the City Explorer API through your web browser or tools like Postman at `http://127.0.0.1:8000`.
+After running the application, you can access the City Explorer API through your web browser or tools like swagger at `http://127.0.0.1:8000/docs`.

-Explore available API endpoints to interact with the application, such as retrieving information on cities, managing user preferences, and more.

 ## Contact
-Your Name - nizamudheenmj@gmail.com
+Email - nizamudheenmj@gmail.com

 Project Link: [https://github.com/your_username_/city_explorer](https://github.com/am-niz/city_explorer_app_fastapi)